philcryer/nginx-globals/README.md

 # nginx-globals

 ## Summary
-This project contains my current nginx configuration files that were crafted with security in mind, all combined into seperate conf files to simplify and standize configurations, thus locking down sites.
+This project contains my current nginx configuration files that were crafted with security in mind, all combined into seperate conf files to simplify and standize configurations.
+By calling these from include statements in your nginx configs it makes locking down your nginx sites easy.
 This is a simple project, but will help lock down nginx (likely) more than you have it now.
-Benefit from my years of tweaking nginx, and fortify your webserver with more vitamins and nutriuents than ever before!
+Benefit from my years of tweaking nginx, and fortify your webserver, all feedback welcome!

 ## Usage
-* Install nginx (yes, but someone had to say it)
+* Install nginx (I know, but someone had to say it)

-* Checkout the project
+* Checkout the nginx-globals project

 ```
 git clone https://github.com/philcryer/nginx-globals.git
 ```

-* Copy the globals into place
+* (as root) copy the globals into place

 ```
 cp -R nginx-globals/globals /etc/nginx/
 ```

-* Activate them within a 'sites-enabled' config
+* Edit an nginx site config and activate the globals you want, removing any duplicate lines from current configs

 ```
 server {